davidsontarget/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/apple-itp-2x.md

 ## Is my current implementation of [!DNL Target] impacted?

 In a Safari browser, navigate to your website on which you have a [!DNL Target] JavaScript library.
-If you see a [!DNL Target] cookie set in the context of a CNAME, such as `analytics.company.com`, then you are not impacted by ITP 2.1 or 2.2.
+If you see a [!DNL Target] cookie set in the context of a CNAME then you are not impacted by ITP 2.1 or 2.2.
+The process to set up CNAME for Target is defined in the following documentation called [CNAME and Adobe Target](https://docs.adobe.com/content/help/en/target/using/implement-target/before-implement/implement-cname-support-in-target.html).

 If you are using the Experience Cloud ID (ECID) library in addition to the Target JavaScript library, your implementation will be impacted in the ways listed in this article: [Safari ITP 2.1 Impact on Adobe Experience Cloud and Experience Platform Customers](https://medium.com/adobetech/safari-itp-2-1-impact-on-adobe-experience-cloud-customers-9439cecb55ac).